ginkgobioworks/abdev-benchmark/README.md

 - Output predictions follow the required CSV format
 - All required columns are present

-**Note:** The test script uses `pixi run` to activate each model's environment, matching how the orchestrator runs models.
+**Note:** The test script uses `pixi run` to activate each baseline's environment, matching how the orchestrator runs baselines.

 ## Citation